Tour Intact

-2020 Robert-Bourassa is a 104.0 m tall skyscraper located in Montreal, Quebec, Canada.
+2020 Robert-Bourassa, currently branded as Tour Intact (Intact Tower), is a 104.0 m tall skyscraper located in Montreal, Quebec, Canada.

 It was built in 1974 and hosts a number of tenants, including Home Trust, Income Access, Intact Financial, and Monster.ca.
 The building previously served as the headquarters for Axa Canada, which comprised a number of subsidiaries of the French-based insurance company Axa, and was acquired by Intact in 2011.

 The building is located at 2020 Robert-Bourassa Boulevard between De Maisonneuve Boulevard & President Kennedy Ave, in Downtown Montreal.
 It is directly connected to the McGill Station of the Montreal Metro's Green Line.